-My research concerns politics, security and development in sub-Saharan Africa.
+My research concerns politics, security and development in East Africa.
 I am particularly interested in the role of 'informal' institutions in local governance, the politics of development, and the policing of political and economic change.

 My current research, 'Securing Africa's Mobile Revolution: Political and Social Dimensions of Cyber Security in Tanzania', funded by the Gerda Henkel Stiftung, investigates the connections between increased digital connectivity and security in the daily lives of residents of urban Tanzania.
 I am interested in how users of mobile phones and the internet experience and understand the security implications of new technologies, and how security providers construct and act upon narratives of cyber security and cybercrime as part of broader processes of social and political ordering.